isl-org/Open3D/docs/tutorial/Basic/file_io.rst

     Testing IO for point cloud ...
     PointCloud with 113662 points.

-By default, Open3D tries to infer point cloud file type by extension.
+By default, Open3D tries to infer the file type by the filename extension.
 Below is a list of supported point cloud file types.

 ========== =======================================================================================